wp-plugins/sar-friendly-smtp/readme.txt

 * Some other shared hostings put it inside of a "logs" directory in the root of your (S)FTP account.
 * And unfortunatelly, there're some hosting companies that don't allow the user to access directly to this error log file.
 So you'll need to contact your hosting support.
 * If you're using a VPS or dedicated server you know how to find this file! ;) The path of the file anyway is controled by error_log directive in php.ini or if you're using PHP-FPM by php_admin_value[error_log] in your pool .conf file.
+* Where there's no path specified for the PHP's error_log file, this information should be added to your web server (i.e. Apache) error log.

 If you don't know how to access to that file or you can't see any useful information about the sending process on that log file, **you need to contact with the support staff of your SMTP server** to ask them for the information.